Irish coffee recipe – pure indulgence

 You might be told that the cream sits dutifully on top of the hot drink only if you've used Irish whiskey (rather than Scotch or Bourbon).
 It's a good yarn, but it isn't true.
 The secret lies in the way you pour the cream.

-This Irish coffee recipe explains how to get perfect results.
+Here's how to get perfect results

 Ingredients:

-1 large measure Irish whiskey
+• 1 large measure Irish whiskey

-2 tsp brown or demerara sugar
+• 2 tsp brown or demerara sugar

-strong hot coffee, freshly percolated
+• strong hot coffee, freshly percolated

-Lightly whipped cream or cold double cream
+• Lightly whipped cream or cold double cream

 Method:

-Gently warm the Irish coffee mugs.
-Place a teaspoon in a mug to ensure the glass doesn't crack.
+* Gently warm the Irish coffee mugs.
+Place a teaspoon in a mug to ensure the glass doesn't crack

-Half fill with very hot strong coffee.
+* Half fill with very hot strong coffee.

-Add the sugar and stir until it has dissolved.
-Pour in the whiskey.
-Remove the teaspoon.
+* Add the sugar and stir until it has dissolved.

-Top up to within half an inch (1.5cm) of the top of the mug.
+* Top up to within half an inch (1.5cm) of the top of the mug.

-Hold a fresh teaspoon, curved side up, over the glass but very close to the coffee.
+* Hold a fresh teaspoon, curved side up, over the glass but very close to the coffee.
 Gently, and slowly, slide whipped cream off the teaspoon onto the top of the coffee so that it floats.
 If using liquid cream, pour the cream very slowly over the back of the spoon onto the top of the coffee.
 Don't rush.
 If you hurry this, the cream will sink.
 It'll still taste great but won't look as impressive!